To download the latest Chrome extension, use the link below:

 3. If the page contains an email address on the screen (such as a pre-filled email field) then Keeper will pre-select the record from the subdomain and path criteria which contains the email field.

 To create a new login for a website, click on Create New.
-Keeper will also offer to save passwords as you type them on a website login screen.
+Keeper will also offer to save passwords as you type them in a website's login screen.

 KeeperFill makes it easy to change your passwords.
 When a user visits a site's "Change Password" form, you will receive a prompt from Keeper asking if you would like help changing your password.
 By clicking Yes, Keeper will run a wizard that walks you through a few quick steps to change your password and simultaneously update the record in your vault.
 These steps will include a series of prompts detailing the following actions: